GaneshAhire30/Movie_Recommender_System/README.md

 - The model is tested by evaluating the recommendation quality and comparing it to actual user ratings.
 - **Example Testing Output:**
-  - **User ID 123**: Top 5 recommended movies:
+  - **recommend("Avatar")**: Top 5 recommended movies:
-    1. Movie A
+    1. Aliens vs Predator: Requiem
-    2. Movie B
+    2. Aliens
-    3. Movie C
+    3. Falcon Rising
-    4. Movie D
+    4. Independence Day
-    5. Movie E
+    5. Titan A.E.

 ---